-• A student may be required to receive written permission from the Dean of Students in consultation with the Director of the Academic Achievement Program in order to serve in a leadership role in a law school organization, notwithstanding the student's election to that leadership position.
+A student may be required to receive written permission from the Dean of Students in consultation with the Academic Achievement Program Advisor in order to serve in a leadership role in a law school organization, notwithstanding the student's election to that leadership position.

-- Limitations may also be placed on extracurricular activities or off-campus employment. - A student may be required to enroll in certain courses or participate in Academic Achievement Program academic support offerings, including workshops and seminars. - A student may be required to complete a written Individual Achievement Plan (IAP), in consultation with the Director of the Academic Achievement Program or the Associate Director of the Academic Achievement Program. - Additional course requirements or registration guidance may be required.
+- Limitations may also be placed on extra-curricular activities or off-campus employment. - A student may be required to enroll in certain courses or participate in Academic Achievement Program academic support offerings, including workshops and seminars. - A student may be required to complete a written Individual Achievement Plan (IAP). - Additional course requirements or registration guidance may be required.